25 Ways to Drink More Water

 Some people find that they take bigger gulps or drink faster when drinking through a straw.
 If you want to drink more water, pop a paper straw or a reusable metal or glass straw in your next glass.

 22. Eat Spicy Foods

 23. Swap In Water for Juice

-If you’re trying to lose weight, this is an easy place to cut calories.
-Make the transition to drinking water by filling your glass halfway with juice, then filling the rest with flat or sparkling water.
+If you’re trying to lose weight, it’s easy to cut calories while you drink more water.
+Make the transition to H2O by filling your glass halfway with juice and filling the rest with flat or sparkling water.
 Once you get used to this, try using only 1/4 juice.